Creating a ban¶

 Account Name On for Idle Room Cmds Host YouSuckMore 01:12 2m 22 212 237.333.0.223

 The “Host” bit is the IP address from which the account is connecting.
 Use this to define the ban instead of the name:

 This will stop YouSuckMore connecting from their computer.
 Note however

-IP addresses might change easily - either due to how the player’s
+that IP address might change easily - either due to how the player’s

 Internet Service Provider operates or by the user simply changing